baldogiRichard/apex-jsoncrack-jsonviewer/README.md

 You can check each setup in my downloadable <a href="https://github.com/baldogiRichard/plug-in-site" rel="nofollow">Sample Application: APEX Plug-ins by Richard Baldogi</a>

+<b>Settings</b>

+You can return the data by using a function body which returns a JSON string in the <b>Settings</b> or by specifying a data source in the <b>Source</b> attributes.
+Please note if you use

 #

 License MIT